Working in Ireland after living abroad

 • Give your employer your PPS number

-• Register your new job with Revenue's Jobs and Pensions service in myAccount
+• Register your new job with Revenue’s Jobs and Pensions service in myAccount.
+(You only need to register your first job.
+If you change job, you don’t need to register your new job on myAccount).

 Your employment rights in Ireland

-If it has been a long time since you have worked in Ireland (or you have never worked here), then you need to know about your employment rights in Ireland.
+If you haven’t worked in Ireland for a long time (or if you have never worked here), then you should find out about your employment rights.

 Childcare options in Ireland

-If you have children, and you need someone to take care of them while you are at work, you have different childcare options such as full day care, sessional services and childminders.
+If you have children and you need someone to take care of them while you are at work, you have different childcare options, including:

 You may be able to get help with paying for childcare through the National Childcare Scheme and the Early Childhood Care and Education (ECCE) Scheme.